yft22/sec-gate-oidc/idps/docs/github-kickstart.md

 ## 7 Minimalist github config.

-A minimalist configuration may look like following one.
+A minimalist configuration may look like the following one.
 Check for config chapter for full config options.

 ```json
 {